-- 1) Shall be handled as little as possible with minimal agitation. - 2) Shall be bagged or containerized at the location of use and properly labeled. - 3) Shall not be sorted or rinsed at the location of use. - 4) Shall be placed in leak-proof containers when wet. - 5) Employees having contact with contaminated laundry shall wear protective gloves and other appropriate protective equipment.

-G. HIV and HBV Research Laboratories and Production Facilities
+- 1. Contaminated Laundry - a.
+Shall be handled as little as possible with minimal agitation. - b.
+Shall be bagged or containerized at the location of use and properly labeled. - c.
+Shall not be sorted or rinsed at the location of use. - d.
+Shall be placed in leak-proof containers when wet. - e.
+Employees who have contact with contaminated laundry shall wear protective gloves and other appropriate protective equipment. - G. HIV and HBV Research Laboratories and Production Facilities

-Research Laboratories engaged in the culture, production, concentration, experimentation, and manipulation of HIV or HBVrequire a specific review and control strategy.
+Research Laboratories engaged in the culture, production, concentration, experimentation, and manipulation of HIV or HBV require a specific review and control strategy.
 The UNC Charlotte Division of Research should be contacted for biosafety risk assessments, protocol submission, policy and training.